EnesDemir143/code-to-text/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to use the application.

+## 📋 API Limits

+> **Note:** GitHub integration uses the public GitHub API which has a rate limit of 60 requests per hour for unauthenticated users.
+For larger repositories or frequent use, consider using the local folder upload option.

 ## 🤝 Contributing

 Contributions are welcome!
 Whether it's a bug fix, new feature, or documentation improvement, I'd love to hear from you.